Home / Country Programmes / Myanmar

 Myanmar and the UK share close links in the field of health education and training through the work of numerous organisations and partnerships.

 The MUKHA was established in October 2016 to enhance the coordination, collaboration and sustainability of activities from Myanmar-UK partnerships.
-In response to the coup, MUKHA is facilitating fortnightly meetings with the wider UK health partnership community as well as directly engaging with UK NHS and international diaspora and colleagues in Myanmar in an effort to improve coordination, reduce duplication of efforts and respond to the needs identified by health professionals in Myanmar.
+In response to the coup, MUKHA facilitated fortnightly meetings with the wider UK Health Partnership community as well as directly engaging with UK NHS, international diaspora, and colleagues in Myanmar in an effort to improve coordination, reduce duplication of efforts and respond to the needs identified by health professionals in Myanmar.

 For further information, please click here.